Cultural Anthropology and Development Sociology: Master overview, 2014-2015

 The Master’s programme in Cultural Anthropology and Development Sociology at Leiden University covers one year.
 The programme offers two specialisations:

 The Leiden MA in Cultural Anthropology and Development Sociology (CA-DS) is personal and internationally orientated.
-The specialisations are unique and it is the only MA CA-DS where students can graduate by using audiovisual methods (like film) both as research and reporting tools.
+Unique in Leiden are the specialisations, and it is the only MA CA-DS where students can graduate by using audiovisual methods (like film) both as research and reporting tools.
 The master’s programme offers:

-Visual Ethnography as a Method is a methodological option that can be combined with the specialisation Global Ethnography.
+Visual Ethnography as a Method is a methodological option that can be combined with both specialisations.
 It teaches students how to use photo’s, video and audio both as research and reporting tools as part of anthropological research.
 The exact programme and course descriptions of this methodological track within both specialisations can be found on the e-prospectus pages of the specialisations.

 If you have any question regarding the admission to ‘Visual Ethnography as a Method’, please check our website.